In order for the State of Florida to charge somebody with attempted second degree murder, they must prove:

 Attempted second degree murder, however, is a defensible crime.
 For one, the State must be able to prove all of the elements of the charge.
 In order to prove attempted second degree murder, the State need not prove an intent to kill but they must prove that the defendant's actions were imminently dangerous enough to possibly cause the death of another.
 This is tough to do.

 Many times, attempted second degree murder is overcharged.
 The real charge should be aggravated assault, or maybe even a misdemeanor battery.

 Also, self-defense fully applies to a charge of attempted second degree murder.
 Under Florida's Stand Your Ground Law, you have the right to meet force with force, even up to the point of lethal force should you reasonably believe that your life, or the life of another, is in danger.

-I practice South Florida criminal defense in Miami-Dade County and Broward County.
+I practice Miami-Dade County criminal defense in Miami-Dade County and Broward County.
 I am a former Miami-Dade prosecutor who presently represents clients charged with attempted second degree murder.

 While I cannot display my specific case results, I can discuss in private my past successes.
 You may call me anytime and I will be happy to share my victories with you.

 As a former prosecutor, I always aim to exploit the weaknesses in the State's case.
 No case is perfect.
 Having been on the other side of the justice system helps me to spot the issues that may give the prosecutor trouble down the road.
 Be it a lying cop, an uncertain witness, or shoddy physical evidence.
 I do all in my power to work toward the best outcome for my client.
 Every single time.

 Call me today if you or a loved one have been charged with attempted second degree murder.